-The following curriculum framework covers all of the 2020 New Jersey Student Learning Standards for Social Studies - World History by the End of Grade 8.
-The 6.2 World History performance expectations cover eras 1 through 4 (Beginnings - 1450).
-The framework presents chronological units overlaid with thematic connections as indicated by the color-coded performance expectations below.
+The following curriculum framework covers all of the World History Standards by the End of Grade 8.
+6.2 World History performance expectations from eras 1 through 4 (Beginnings - 1450).
+The colors represent the themes integrated throughout the course and Performance Expectations.